Why Would I Be Referred to a Neurologist?

 Chronic Headaches

-We all get headaches occasionally, but for those suffering from repeat, unbeatable headaches that are unfixed by chiropractic care or physical therapy, a neurologist referral is a good idea.
+We all get headaches occasionally, but for those suffering from repeat, unrelieved headaches that are unfixed by chiropractic care or physical therapy, a neurologist referral is a good idea.
 A referral is necessary if you have multiple headaches each week for a prolonged period of time, and they do not improve with any medication or other home treatment.

 Migraines